thegeek-sys/Vault/Class/Cybersecurity/Asymmetric cryptography.md

 - El Gamal
 	- based on the Diffie-Hellman secret- public key scheme
 	- its security depends on the difficulty of computing discrete logarithms

+---
+## Post-quantum cryptography
+Growing concern: future developments in quantum computers may enable the efficient solution of the hard problems of public key schemes.
+For this reason NIST started a project to identify and standardize algorithms that resist future cyberattacks

+In NISTIR 8413, they announced the selection of the first four such algorithms:
+- CRYSTALS–KYBER
+- CRYSTALS–Dilithium
+- FALCON
+- SPHINCS